tusharrakshe/Object-Tracking-using-Opencv/README.md

 2. Type "s" to select the object to be track
 3. Afer selecting object Press Enter
 4. To stop the video press "q"

+## Note
+- If video argument is empty then it will use the webcam.